Separation of Variables and Superintegrability on Riemannian Coverings: The covering map

-{\em All these transformations, understood as transformations $(r,\Phi_m)\leftrightarrow (x,y)$, are locally isometric, since in each sector (\ref{sec}) they map the Euclidean planes spanned by coordinates $(r,\Phi_m)$, $(x,y)$, into themselves, and a portion of the Euclidean Plane into itself for the "incomplete" sector.}
+\begin{proof} We call $\Phi_m$ the map $\Phi=k \phi$ restricted to the $m$-th sector of the covering.
+It follows from the computation of the Killing tensors in coordinates $(r,\Phi_m)$ for each sector.
+All these transformations, understood as transformations $(r,\Phi_m)\leftrightarrow (x,y)$, map each sector (\ref{sec}) spanned by coordinates $(r,\Phi_m)$, $(x,y)$, into the Euclidean plane, and a portion of the Euclidean plane into itself for the incomplete sector, in a conformal way, as shown in Figure~\ref{f4}. \end{proof}

-Due to the isometric correspondence between sectors and Euclidean planes seen in the previous section, we deduce that all the separable coordinates for $g$ are nothing but the separable coordinates in the $[k]$ Euclidean planes, plus those in the portion of Euclidean plane corresponding to the "incomplete" sector.
+\begin{Corollary} The separable coordinates for $g_k$ are the union of the separable coordinates in the $[k]$ Euclidean planes, namely Cartesian, parabolic, polar and elliptic-hyperbolic, plus a part of those in the portion of Euclidean plane corresponding to the incomplete sector. \end{Corollary}

-When we compute the Killing tensors of $g$ in coordinates $(r,\Phi_m)$, we get the very same Killing tensors of the Euclidean plane for each sector and, consequently, the separable coordinates coincide with those of this plane, namely: Cartesian, Parabolic, Polar and Elliptic-Hyperbolic.

-Remark that, in this way, each one of the $[k]$ sectors where $\Phi_m$ varies between multiples of $2\pi$ is a whole Euclidean plane (up to the singular point $r=0$).
+Remark that, in this way, each one of the $[k]$ sectors where $\Phi_m$ varies between multiples of~$2\pi$ is a whole Euclidean plane (up to the singular point $r=0$).

-Under the map $(r,\phi)$, each one of the $[k]$ planes is cut along the half-line $\Phi=2m\pi/k$, then shrunk to fit the sector of width $2\pi/[k]$ in $(r,\phi)$ coordinates, with its borders glued to those of the neighbouring sectors (Fig. 2).
-When $k$ is not integer, one of the sectors covers only a portion of the plane.
+Under the map $\Pi$, each one of the $[k]$ planes is cut along the half-line $\Phi=2m\pi/k$, then shrunk to fit the sector of width $2\pi/[k]$ in $(r,\phi)$ coordinates, with its borders glued to those of the neighbouring sectors (see Figure~\ref{f2}).
+When $k$ is not integer, one of the sectors covers only a~portion of the plane.